 - One event per year shall be designated the British Championship.
 This venue should move to a different venue/region each year.
-To become a British Champion, skiers must be a legal resident or citizen of the UK (have an address in the UK). - be British passport holders (although the event itself will be open to all skiers, and this rule does not apply to Series as a whole). - The British champions shall be the winners of at least all categories for the British Series; the event organiser may designate sub-categories. - Wherever practicable, the British Championship should use matched roller skis. - Race results shall indicate British Championship winners.
+To become a British Champion, skiers must have a permanent residential address in the UK and/or be British passport holders (although the race itself will be open to all skiers). - The British champions shall be the winners of at least all categories for the British Series; the event organiser may designate sub-categories. - Wherever practicable, the British Championship should use matched roller skis. - Race results shall indicate British Championship winners.